GlobalFishingWatch/AIS-disabling-high-seas/README.md

 [analysis/](analysis/README.md): Scripts supporting the analysis of the AIS disabling model and events, reception quality, and time lost to AIS disabling.

-[data/](): Input data to the BRT models(?)
+[data/](): Input data to the BRT models

-[data_production/](data_production/README.md): Code and queries to produce datasets of AIS gaps, reception quality, and gridded fishing and loitering activity from GFW AIS data.
+[data_production/](data_production/README.md): Code and queries to produce datasets of AIS gaps, reception quality, and gridded fishing and loitering activity from GFW AIS data. **Note**: The raw AIS data inputs to this analysis can not be made public due to data licensing restrictions and so the code cannot be run externally.

 [machine_learning/](machine_learning/README.md): Code pertaining to the boosted regression tree models.